An Empirical Study of Training ID-Agnostic Multi-modal Sequential Recommenders: Experiments

 \subsection{Datasets}

-Many existing modality related SR \cite{hou2022towards,hou2022learning} primarily focus on the e-commerce domain of item images with clean and pure backgrounds (e.g., items in the Amazon dataset all belong to the "fashion" category).
-However, There is insufficient evidence on whether complex multimodal information can facilitate SR with complex content (e.g. short videos with broad topics).
-To provide a more comprehensive evaluation, we evaluate MMSR on \textbf{four} real-world datasets, i.e., the \textbf{HM}\footnote{https://www.kaggle.com/competitions/h-and-m-personalized-fashion-recommendations/overview} and \textbf{Amazon}\footnote{https://nijianmo.github.io/amazon/index.html} datasets for clothing purchase, the \textbf{Bili}\footnote{https://www.bilibili.com/} and \textbf{Kwai}\footnote{https://www.Kwai.com/?isHome=1} dataset \cite{zhang2023ninerec,cheng2023image,li2023multi} from short-video platforms.
+Many existing modalitiey-related SR \cite{hou2022towards,hou2022learning} primarily focus on the e-commerce domain of item images with clean and pure backgrounds (e.g., items in the Amazon dataset all belong to the "fashion" category).
+However, There is insufficient evidence on whether complex multimodal information can facilitate SR with complex (e.g. short videos with broad topics).content To provide a more comprehensive evaluation, we evaluate MMSR on \textbf{four} real-world datasets, i.e., the \textbf{HM}\footnote{https://www.kaggle.com/competitions/h-and-m-personalized-fashion-recommendations/overview} and \textbf{Amazon}\footnote{https://nijianmo.github.io/amazon/index.html} datasets for clothing purchase, the \textbf{Bili}\footnote{https://www.bilibili.com/} and \textbf{Kwai}\footnote{https://www.Kwai.com/?isHome=1} dataset from short-video platforms.
 For HM, we use descriptions and covers of the products and add categorical tags to the textual features to distinguish products with the same descriptions.
-For Bili and Kwai datasets, the title and cover of each video are regarded as the input.
+For Bili and Kwai datasets, the title and cover of each video are regarded as the modality input.
 We consider those with less than 10 occurrences in the training set to select cold items in the cold scenarios.

-More details can be seen in Table~\ref{Statistic_datasets} and Appendix \ref{data}.
+The HM and Amazon datasets include customer-product (user-item) interactions and customer and product metadata, e.g., category and color, descriptions, and covers.
+In this paper, we only use texts and images, adding some category information as part of the description to further distinguish different items.
+Following \cite{yuan2019simple}, we removed users with less than 5 interactions simply, and randomly selected 200K and 100K users.

+To build the Bili dataset, we randomly crawl videos (less than 10 minutes in duration) of different categories from the online platform.
+We record the public comment information of these videos as interactions (i.e., we think the user would be interested in this video if a user comments on a video).
+We do not capture any user's personal information about privacy, whose IDs are already anonymous after data masking.
+The video metadata such as cover and title are recorded.
+The Kwai dataset is collected similarly to the Bili dataset.
+Then we also removed users with less than 5 interactions and randomly selected about 100K and 200K users from the Bili and Kwai datasets, respectively.

+We take some basic pre-processing by setting the size of all images to 224 × 224, with a maximum of 50 words for all text descriptions or titles (covering more than 95\% of the descriptions).
+Noted, the datasets used in this paper should ensure that the user's decision (i.e., whether to interact with the item or not is determined only by the modality characteristics of the item).
+But in fact, none of the 2 datasets meets this assumption.
+For example, except for the textual descriptions and cover of the products, users' purchase decisions on the HM dataset are also influenced by the price of the item.
+However, we can still achieve better performance even taking only text and image representations of items, which proves the potential of MMSR over IDSR.